Stoke Primary School

 Under the Schools Standards and Framework Act 1998, the Local Education Authority has to consult schools at least once a year on its overall admissions arrangements.
 The guidance on nursery admissions will therefore be reviewed each year in light of any changes in government guidelines and/or legislation.
 Under these arrangements the Authority reserves the right to discuss with individual Governing Bodies aspects of their admissions policy and its operation in practice.

 Stoke Primary School Nursery has places for 26 children per 3 hour session.
-Morning sessions run from 8.30am until 11.30am and afternoon sessions from 12.30pm until 3.30pm.
+Morning sessions run from 8.45am until 11.45am.
 Children are expected to attend for all 5 sessions and to attend for the full 3 hours following an initial settling in period as required.
 The Early Years Foundation Stage Curriculum is followed.

 A child may only have a place at one LA nursery.
-Where a child also attends a Private, Voluntary or Independent (PVI) sector setting, the child is not eligible for Nursery Education Funding in that setting as they have taken up their full entitlement (currently 15 hours per week) in our school nursery.
+Where a child also attends a Private, Voluntary or Independent (PVI) sector setting, the child is not eligible for Nursery Education Funding in that setting as the 15 hours in our school nursery takes precedence.

 Consideration should also be given to the needs of transient children.
 Where there are more applications for a place in the nursery than the admission limit, places should be offered in accordance with an agreed criteria.

 Parents can request a place for their child in our nursery at any time.
 They are asked to fill in a form giving details of their child’s name, address, date of birth, contact telephone numbers, information about siblings and preferred session.
 They are reminded that should their contact details change we will need to be informed.
 The information is entered onto a spread sheet by the office staff.
-The information is treated as confidential and kept in accordance with the Data Protection Act.
+The information is treated as confidential and kept in accordance with the school's GDPR policy.

 Children are admitted to nursery in the September following their 3rd birthday.
 If there are more applications than places then places are allocated in accordance with the priorities listed below.
 If places become available during the year these will be offered, following the same criteria, to children of nursery age, who either did not get in under the initial allocation, or who have moved into the area.

-The Assistant Headteacher and another member of staff nursery teacher and Foundation Stage leader go through the spread sheet in March or after the Easter break and allocate places using the following criteria.
+The Assistant Headteacher and another member of nursery staff go through the spread sheet in March or after the Easter break and allocate places using the following criteria.